 Everyone loves collectible toys.
 Many boys and girls from various generations have grown up collecting Barbie dolls, Pokemon cards, and other memorabilia to play or trade with their friends.
 Luckily, there are inexpensive collectible toys from Shopkins and other blind bag toys, which are small and can fit in most children's front pockets and backpacks.
 Collectibles are fun for kids, causing them even to become obsessed.

 03 of 12

 Kinetic Sand is an amazing sensory activity for children of all ages.
 This sand toy is coated with silicone oil, allowing it to have an elasticity that's playful for kids to use.
-You can shape and mold the sand better than natural sandbox or beach sand, and then form it into fun sculptures like sand castles.
-This unique toy can be purchased in several different colors in small 6 oz containers online.
+You can shape and mold the sand better than natural sandbox or beach sand, and then form it into fun sculptures such as sandcastles.
+This unique toy can be purchased in several different colors in small 6-ounce containers online.

 04 of 12

 There are endless themed puzzles out there, particularly at discount stores such as the Dollar Store or Five and Below.
-Look for your child's favorite movie or character, like Disney's Doc McStuffins, Mickey Mouse, or popular princess.
-To add to your gift package, you can pair one of these great 30-50 piece puzzles with another small item, like PlayDoh or a classic game.Continue to 5 of 12 below.
+Look for your child's favorite movie or character such as Disney's Doc McStuffins, Mickey Mouse, or popular princess.
+To add to your gift package, you can pair one of these great 30–50 piece puzzles with another small item such as PlayDoh or a classic game.Continue to 5 of 12 below.

 05 of 12

 Play-Doh sets are colorful, fun, and creative gifts for children to get their hands into.
 This modeling compound is often used in arts and crafts projects to make different shapes, textures, and items with.
-There are even some extra tools and plastic machines you can get to make special objects from, like fake strings of pasta spaghetti.
+There are even some extra tools and plastic machines you can get to make special objects from, such as fake strings of pasta spaghetti.
 This is a great option for children who love to use their hands to build things with.
 Plus, it can be used as an educational tool to learn about basic colors and elements.

 06 of 12